 Most of administrative offices are in Basse-Terre Island more precisely in the capital.
 For instance, you can find the Préfecture which is an Administrative authority.
-The Préfecture is specialised in making the link between citizens and the government for official documents.
+The Préfecture is all about making the link between citizens and the government for official documents.

 There is also the Regional Council which is an assembly, that oversees the region’s overall policy direction.
-Their key areas of competence are transportation, education, culture and sport.
+Their core competencies are transportation, education, culture and sport.